 His birthdate is calculated on Vasari testimony (1550) that he died aged 48.
 By March 1510 he was in Venice, where he spent his working life.
 The stylistic evidence of his earliest works suggests that he was apprenticed to fellow Bergamasque artist Andrea Previtali, who had studied under Giovanni Bellini.
 A signed Virgin Reading (1508-10; Berlin, Gemeldegal.), which may be Palma Vecchio earliest surviving painting, is strongly reminiscent of his teacher.
 Previtali returned to Bergamo in 1511, and the main corpus of Palma work can be dated from this time.
 Palma Vecchio oeuvre reflects the change from an early to a high Renaissance conception of the human figure in secular and religious art.
 He specialized in certain themes that became established in the repertory of genres of the Venetian school in the generation after him.
-The principal of these were the wide-format SACRA CONVERSAZIONE Related Paintings of Palma Vecchio :. | Diana and Callisto | Young Woman in Profile | Sacred Conversation | The Adoration of the Shepherds with a Donor (mk05) | Portrait of a Young Woman ag |
+The principal of these were the wide-format SACRA CONVERSAZIONE Related Paintings of Palma Vecchio :. | Diana and Callisto | Young Woman in Profile | Sacred Conversation | The Adoration of the Shepherds with a Donor (mk05) | Portrait of a Young bride as Flora |

 was a British marine painter.

 Paton spent his artistic career in London, where he is said to have been born, although no record of his birthplace or parentage is known.
 He is said to have grown up in poverty, and he is described as "self-taught".
 Some critics have discerned an influence of Samuel Scott's works, and also of Charles Brooking.
 Any such influence is hardly evident.